 5 Benefits of Digital Transformation in Construction - 16/03/2020

 Matt Wheelis has spent his entire 20-plus year career in the construction industry – most of it related to bringing technology to architecture, engineering and construction (AEC) professionals.
-In that time, he has seen many changes.
-From using a plumb bob and string line for construction surveys to clients now requesting point clouds for as-built comparisons, there have been lots of change over the years.
+From using a plumb bob and string line for construction surveys to clients now requesting point clouds for as-built comparisons, there have been lots of changes over the years.
 Here, he examines five benefits resulting from today's digital transformation.